Receive a conditional offer before HSC exams begin and benefit from a $5000 scholarship in your first year!

 To accept your letter of offer, you must complete the enrolment form.

-After enrolling, you are also able to apply for other scholarships and campus accommodation.
+After enrolling, you are also able to apply for on-campus accommodation.

 Frequently Asked Questions